DougPfeffer-alt/reading-notes/class-09.md

   - The `<input>` element is used to create several different form controls.
 When the type attribute has a value of text, it creates a single line text input.

-  - Becasue servers needt to know which  form control is being used, each form control requires a name attribute.
+  - Because servers need to know which  form control is being used, each form control requires a name attribute.
 You can use the maxlength attribute to limit the number of characters in the field.

   ## Password Input